seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Yeah, which was an interesting point actually, 20 years ago.
 Rewind to the n-game thing and things that... that kind of emerged and never were, do you remember some of the other offshoots that we saw or things that were growing related to that multiplayer ecosystem at the same time?
 I mean, do you remember the whole in-game advertising wave?

 **Sean:** Oh, well, yeah.
 Geez, we were trying to do that too.
 And what we called DNA, we should come back to.
-So there was a company called Massive, back then.
+So there was a company called *Massive*, back then.

-**Dylan:** Mitch Davis
+**Dylan:** Mitch Davis.

 **Sean:** there's been a few companies called Massive, but this one was in-game advertising way back, so yeah, selling virtual billboard space, basically billboards in the games, dynamically to advertisers.
 And I think we were looking at a some joint venture with them or something, because obviously we were connected into the games already and they were live through us.